 During the lease term in Rockingham County

-During tenancy, the rental home belongs to the renter we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental in Rockingham County, the tenant must allow us to enter the rental.
-Some justifiable reasons to come into rental are to:
+During tenancy, the rental belongs to the tenant we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental in Rockingham County, the tenant must allow us to access the rental property.
+Some solid reasons to come into rental home are to:

 - Perform maintenance or improvements,

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to coming into the rental home.
-However, Nesbitt Realty can and will come into the rental without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate tenants in Rockingham County.
-Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to coming into the rental home.
+However, Nesbitt Realty can and will come into the rental home without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate renters in Rockingham County.
+Nesbitt Realty will only enter at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a free source for rental investors in Rockingham County
+a good source for rental investors in Rockingham County

-- Before you rent out your rental property in Rockingham County
+- Before you put a renter in your rental in Rockingham County

 - Collections and evictions